Ryabtcev-Artem/Dota-2-Stats/README.md

 - 🦸 Hero statistics and winrates
 - 📊 Current meta trends
 - ⚡ Fast and simple UI
-- 🛡️ CORS proxy to avoid cross-origin issues
-- 🚀 Hosted on Railway
+- 🚀 Hosted on Netlify

 ---